- Student Group Applications

 Whether used separately or as part of a Response to Intervention Model, the Intelligent Tutoring System is a powerful tool to help teachers deliver the individualized instruction typically needed by students who have been identified with high incidence disabilities.
 Assessments, curriculum and program management, all coordinated by algorithms, help Special Education students achieve the Common Core State Standards through rigorous, relevant and high quality individualized reading and mathematics instruction.

 Highly Individualized Instruction

 Instruction begins with each student’s unique skill/knowledge base and builds to proficiency.
-The prescribed IEP is highly personalized, targeting specific skill gaps by learning objective rather than an entire level or unit of instruction, so learning is efficient with relatively quick gains.
-Each student progresses at their own pace.
+The prescribed IAP is highly personalized, targeting specific skill gaps by learning objective rather than an entire level or unit of instruction, so learning is efficient with relatively quick gains.
+The lessons also maximize attention and engagement by being self-paced and providing students additional time—without the anxiety and pressure of performing in face-to-face instruction.
 The software is infinitely patient, providing extended opportunities for students to master key instructional objectives.
+The online learning environment also limits distractions and helps students with ADHD to focus.

 Standards Aligned Curriculum

 The Intelligent Tutoring System utilizes rigorous content correlated to Common Core State Standards.
 The research based curriculum and individualized lesson paths support the needs of Special Ed teachers to successfully instruct across multiple skill levels and content areas.
 New Century’s curriculum uses examples from science, history, and geography to teach cross curricular content that is age appropriate, even for older students struggling with lower level reading and math skills.

 Teacher Management System

 Teachers can access assessment results and instructional IAPs quickly, and can efficiently manage the learning of students at varied ability levels.
-These reports, along with Parent Letters (automatically generated and available in English and Spanish), provide an efficient means for teachers to populate IEP folders and inform parents regularly of their student’s progress.
+These reports, along with Parent Letters (automatically generated and available in English and Spanish), provide an efficient means for teachers to populate IAP folders and inform parents regularly of their student’s progress.